Abdullah Al-Nafisi: Early life

+Bertrand Russell, which caused him to question his faith.
+It caused him to leave Manchester and go back to Kuwait to learn and research more about Islam.

 Education and academia

-He earned his bachelor's degree from the American University of Beirut in 1967 and a PhD in political science from Churchill College at Cambridge University in Britain in 1972.
+He earned his Bachelor's degree from the American University of Beirut in 1967 and a PhD in Political Science from Churchill College at Cambridge University in Britain in 1972.

-Abdullah Al-Nafisi has worked as a professor of political science and president at College of Political Science of Kuwait University and at Al Ain University in the United Arab Emirates.
+Abdullah Al-Nafisi has worked as a professor of political science and president at the College of Political Science of Kuwait University and at Al Ain University in the United Arab Emirates.
 He has a doctorate in political science from the University of Cambridge.
 Between 1973 and 1980, he was active as a visiting professor at Peking University, Moscow State University, Harvard, Cambridge, Stanford and the University of Exeter.

-Books

-The role of Shi’a in the modern political development of Iraq (PhD. thesis – Cambridge University 1972 – That Al Salasil – Kuwait).

-Conflict in Dhofar (1975, Dar Al-Politics, Kuwait).

-Kuwait, The Other Opinion (1978, Taha House – London).

-Islam Rule (1980 Dar Taha – London).

-Sharia Policy (1980, Taha House – Kuwait).

-Gulf Cooperation Council: The Strategic Framework (1982 Dar Taha – London).

-The Islamic Movement: Gaps in the Road (1986 Dar Al-Rubaian – Kuwait).